codingvesna/devops-project/README.md

 ### Freestyle Job

-- Checkout from SCM `https://github.com/codingvesna/devops-project.git` branch: `java-web-app'
+- Checkout from SCM `https://github.com/codingvesna/devops-project.git` branch: `java-web-app`
 - Build Project with Maven -> package `java-web-app.war` in `target` folder
 - Credentials and repo name for publishing a Docker Image on DockerHub
 - Use **Docker Build and Publish Plugin** - define repo name on DockerHub